 And her deep dive on why environmental justice is surging to the fore in Virginia, prompted by a several controversial projects, was one of our must-reads of 2019.

 There’s a reason the “Virginia Way “is as often mocked as it is celebrated.
 As Graham Moomaw pointed out last month, activity that will probably land a U.S. congressman in prison is perfectly legal here.
 “That means Virginia campaigns don’t have to be meticulous about making sure candidates don’t use their political account — often filled by business interests and wealthy donors — as a personal piggy bank,” he wrote.

 What’s a party to do when some of its members want to swear off corporate donations but it also needs lots of cash to win an election?
-That’s the tension Ned Oliver found during a visit to the Homestead in Bath County, where the party was engaged in a retreat with lobbyists and donors.
+That’s the tension Ned Oliver found during a visit to the Homestead in Bath County, where Virginia Democrats were engaged in a retreat with lobbyists and donors.
 “Gross but mandatory – that’s pretty much how I feel about this event,” said Del.
 Lee Carter, D-Manassas.
 Ned also profiled Michael Bills, the man who has become Virginia’s biggest donor, here.